etursunbaev/jirafeau-blueprint/README.md

-Wait till the application will be installed be ready After you can open application by your domain name address you will see such page
+Wait till the application will be installed be ready After you can open application by your domain name address you will see your environment frontend page

 ![Screenshot from 2019-04-14 15-30-42](https://user-images.githubusercontent.com/33412152/56090941-542ab300-5eca-11e9-9575-d63cff32fa37.png)